 Municipalities are making the switch to smart meters because of the advanced capabilities around managing water usage.
 Often old analog meters are susceptible to theft, and there is a chance that water consumption is under billed because the meter is reading inaccurately.
 Essentially, this means that municipalities could be stuck paying for water that goes unbilled.
 According to the EPA, the volume of water lost annually through distribution systems is 1.7 trillion gallons at a national cost of $2.6 billion.

 Hard water, debris, and wear and tear reduce the accuracy of analog water meters over time, which has produced extreme cases like in St. Louis last year.
 The Metropolitan St. Louis Sewer District reported 2015 utility bill adjustments for a net $7.9 million in uncharged water services (stltoday.com).

 The upgrade to smart water meters yields a more accurate billing process, which can in turn increase utility revenue.
-Smart meters can also cut labor costs with their advanced reading process.
+Smart meters can also cut labor costs with their automated water meter reading process.
 The most common type of smart water meter includes a radio transmitter that allows crews to receive meter information by traveling by a house or building.

 Smart Meters Are About To Get Smarter

 There are cities throughout the United States, as described in the article below, that are implementing these smart water meters that utilize the automation of “water use” data collection.
 This is important for two reasons.
 First, this creates a constant stream of water consumption information that can develop trends around water use, and these trends help the municipality by more quickly detecting leaks and faulty pipes.
 This saves the city time and energy locating the problem, as well as money for customers as they find inefficiencies in their water use, which can be a great communication tool.